Teja2045/Raft-Simulation-with-Go-Routines/README.md

 ## Note:
-- Note-1: Replicated state is not implemented
+- Note-1: Replicated Log is not implemented

 - Note-2: Might exhibit weird behavior as routine's runtime is uncontrollable